yugabyte/ybu/TFE/YBU-65/ybu-65.md

 * A deployed Yugabyte Universe on AWS containing a populated YSQL table.
 For information on how to deploy a Yugabyte Universe on Platform, review the previous labs on Universe deployment for a multi-zone cluster.

-* In this lab, the workload `SqlInserts` has been run on the Universe.
-This has created a table named `postgresqlkeyvalue`.
+* The workload `SqlInserts` has created a table named `postgresqlkeyvalue` in the Universe.
 This workload was downloaded along with Platform as a docker container image, `yugabytedb/yb-sample-apps`.
 Details on how to run a workload on a Yugabyte Universe can be found in a previous lab.

 * AWS credentials to access the S3 bucket, namely the access key ID and the secret access key for the IAM user account.